Undergraduate BSc (Hons)

 In a nutshell

 Learn how to manage environmental challenges in the world around you.
-Environmental Management courses at Salford are designed to open up career opportunities in sustainable, natural resource management, development and planning, where you can help organisations reduce their environmental impact, help to reduce the impact of climate change and make a difference.
+Environmental Management degrees at Salford are designed to open up career opportunities in sustainable, natural resource management, development and planning, where you can help organisations reduce their environmental impact, help to reduce the impact of climate change and make a difference.

 Fieldwork is a key element of the programme and field trips are aligned with our specialist modules, allowing you to gain skills and practical experience.
 You may go on day trips to the Peak District and Yorkshire Dales, as well as residential field courses in Denmark or the European Alps.
 Most trips are free, with students only needing to pay a modest administration fee.